damiandudycz/catalyst-lab-2/notes.md

 - [ ] Add display name property to root_function, to display in ServerCall.
 It should be provided like @root_call(name).
 - [x] Add timeout to requests, and use timeout for example in watchdog ping, exit
 - [x] Add possibility to call stop_root_helper without sending EXIT.
 This should be used for example when detecting that server is non responsive
+- [ ] It's possible that @root_functions are registered when they are first imported.
+If that's the case we can sometimes generate a server code with incomplete list of actions.
+To fix this we need to quickly import all modules containing root_functions or create some auto discovery service.

 ### RootHelperServer.
 - [ ] Find better way to pass server token to new server instance, as current one sometimes fails, leaving server initialization unresponsive and blocking entire application.